Top 10 easy summer sharing recipes

-Summer is all about spending lazy days in the garden with family and friends.
-So if you are catering for a crowd, the last thing you want to be doing is rushing around madly in the kitchen.
-Our super simple sharing recipes involve minimal fuss yet are bursting with delicious seasonal flavours.
+Summer is all about spending lazy days in the garden with family and friends, so if you're catering for a crowd, the last thing you want to do is rush around in the kitchen.
+These simple sharing recipes require minimal fuss and are bursting with delicious seasonal flavours.

 1) Beetroot hummus party platter

-Keep your guests’ hunger at bay with our tasty selection of nibbles.
+Keep your guests' hunger at bay with our tasty selection of nibbles.
 This one-platter-serves-all beetroot hummus requires no cooking and can be whipped up in just 15 minutes.
-Serve a big dollop of hummus as the centerpiece, along with additional chickpeas, toppings and dipping accompaniments of your choice.
-We’ve opted for a moreish medley of crunchy summer veg, toasted bread fingers, mini mozzarella balls, prosciutto-wrapped breadsticks and olives.
+Serve a big dollop of hummus as the centerpiece, along with chickpeas, toppings and dipping accompaniments of your choice.
+We've opted for a moreish medley of crunchy summer veg, toasted bread fingers, mini mozzarella balls, prosciutto-wrapped breadsticks and olives.